memgraph/docs/mage/query-modules/cpp/graph-util.md

 ### `chain_nodes(nodes, edge_type)`

 Creates a relationship between each of the neighboring nodes in the input list, `nodes`.
-Each of the relationships gets the edge type from the second input parameter `edge_type`
+Each of the relationships gets the edge type from the second input parameter `edge_type`.

 #### Input:

-- `nodes: List[Vertex]` ➡ List of nodes for which we want to create corresponding relationships between them
+- `nodes: List[Vertex]` ➡ List of nodes between which we want to create corresponding relationships between them

+- `edge_type: String` ➡ The name of the edge that will be created between nodes.

 #### Output:

-- `connections: List[Edge]` ➡ LList of relationships that connect the nodes, each node with the next node in the input list, using the edge type specified as the second input parameter.
+- `connections: List[Edge]` ➡ List of relationships that connect the nodes.
+Each node is connected with the node following it in the input list, using the relationship type specified as the second input parameter.

 #### Usage: